Evans Lookout in Blackheath (Panoramic Grose Valley Views)

 The Valley View Lookout often gets overlooked by visitors to Evans Lookout, which is a pity because the views from there are just as impressive.

-It’s only a short walk away from Evans Lookout and is usually far less crowded, but the platform is much smaller.
+It’s only a short walk away from the main attraction and is usually far less crowded, but the platform is much smaller.

 Valley View Lookout